SolidLabResearch/WhatsInAPod/content/graph_centric.md

 we also observe that the simultaneous support for multiple use cases clearly requires multiple perspectives into the same data, each satisfying the constraints of particular cases.
-While the creation of multiple views has been attempted for Solid pods with SPARQL and QPF interfaces, their direct derivation from the main API leads them to still inherit that API's mismatched constraints on the modeling of policies, provenance, and trust.
+Even though the creation of multiple views has been attempted for Solid pods with SPARQL and QPF interfaces, their direct derivation from the main API still leads them to inherit that API's mismatched constraints on the modeling of policies, provenance, and trust.

 In other words,